Thiya11/prejoin/README.md

-# GETTING STARTED OF PREJOIN SPRING BOOT APPLICATION
+# GETTING STARTED WITH PREJOIN SPRING BOOT APPLICATION

-* This Spring boot backend application contains the basic APIs for learning purpose.
+* This Spring Boot backend application contains the basic APIs for learning purposes.

 ## INITIAL SETUP

-Before running this application make sure oracle DB is setup and you have the credentials of the DB.
+Before running this application, ensure Oracle DB is set up and you have the credentials of the DB.

 ## Environment variables used